mattermost/docs/source/install/prepare-mattermost-database.rst

 .. include:: ../_static/badges/allplans-selfhosted.rst
   :start-after: :nosearch:

 You need a PostgreSQL database.
-See the `database software </install/software-hardware-requirements.html#database-software>`__ documentation for details on database version support.
+See the :ref:`database software <install/software-hardware-requirements:database software>` documentation for details on database version support.

 .. tip::

   Looking for information on working with a MySQL database?
-See the `prepare your Mattermost MySQL database </install/prepare-mattermost-mysql-database.html>`__ documentation for details.
+See the :doc:`prepare your Mattermost MySQL database </install/prepare-mattermost-mysql-database>` documentation for details.

 To set up a PostgreSQL database for use by the Mattermost server: